Everything You Need to Know About Well-Baby Visits

 The First Week

-At this visit, your baby’s provider may examine your child's eyes and track her eye movements.
-Your child’s provider may also move your baby’s legs to check that the joints are developing well, and press gently on your baby’s tummy to check whether the organs are forming well.
-At this point your doctor will ask you about your baby’s sleep, including nap times.
-To help you keep track of this, and to help make sure your baby’s sleeping well, we suggest downloading the Smart Sleep Coach by Pampers™.
-Co-developed with pediatricians and backed by science, this easy-to-use app is like having a personal sleep coach, in your pocket!
-Get started today by taking their free sleep assessment.
+At their 4-month visit, your baby’s provider may examine your child's eyes and track their eye movements.
+Your child’s provider may also move your baby’s legs to check that the joints are developing well and press gently on your baby’s tummy to check whether the organs are forming properly.

 This month, your child’s healthcare provider may offer pointers on introducing solids and tell you about signs of an allergic reaction to watch for as you introduce new foods one at a time.
 Your child’s provider can also give you personalized advice on which foods to start with, how to set up healthy eating habits, and how to actually feed your baby solids.